al-berger/AFC/README.md

 streams: ["Rock", "Pop", "Jazz"]
 ```

 Below is the list of classes, whose objects should be defined to create a flow.
 Parameters with default values are optional: if the parameter is not defined, the default value will be used.
-Default values are indicated `(default: <value>)` Parameters without default values are necessary and marked `(required)`.
+Default values are indicated "(_default_: `<value>`)" Parameters without default values are necessary and marked "(_required_)".

 ### Class "Flow"